ElDuderino/AESOMiddleware/README.md

 We can then use the ASN platform API to run energy price predictions, forecasting and run custom analytics, alerts, etc.

-Even more importantly, we can feed the real time data data into our forecasting microservices and perform just-in-time forecasts for peak and minimum energy price hours.
+Even more importantly, we can feed the realtime data into our forecasting microservices and perform just-in-time forecasts for peak and minimum energy price hours.

 Then, we can execute arb strategies and monitor performance in realtime as well.